Feeling homesick when living abroad is very common yet difficult for many people.

 Homesickness is an acute form of anxiety or distressing emotion resulting from feeling disconnected from familiar people and places and being forced out of your routine.

-Homesickness can arise from several different factors, including difficulty adjusting to a new environment, feeling lonely, or having frequent system support.
+Homesickness can arise from several factors, including difficulty adjusting to a new environment, feeling lonely, or having frequent system support.

 It’s also when you’re confused or don’t understand a new environment, culture, language, lack of awareness of what is happening around you.

-Homesickness, like any other psychological symptoms, will not go overnight.
+Homesickness, like any other psychological symptom, will not go overnight.

 It takes a lot of effort and effort to overcome it, and sometimes you feel it seems impossible.
 However, the truth is that you can overcome homesickness.

 Once you get rid of your homesickness, you’ll be able to see everything around you in a new, more positive light.

 Each person has their way of overcoming homesickness, but here are a few strategies that can help you escape a little faster.

 10 Tips to deal with homesickness when living abroad

 1. Create a discovery list

 Do a little research on where you live and find a few places you can fully explore.
 For example, you can research the top ten coffee shops in the city, best bakery with apple pie, or favorite.

 Make a list of places or activities and challenge yourself to do or see all of this.

 This will give you something interesting to do and keep you focused on the next adventure, instead of paying too much attention to what is happening at home.

 Again, the point here is to create a project for yourself to leave home, explore your new country, and know where you are right now.

-Let it remind you why you decided to study abroad, working abroad, or volunteering abroad when you make your first decision!
+Let it remind you why you decided to study abroad, work abroad, or volunteer abroad when you first decide!

 2. Turn your new place to “home”

 Redecorate your room so you can feel at home.
 For example, you can buy some little trees, paintings, or a new blanket.

 Creating a comfortable environment will make you feel better.